oliversalzburg/action-automatic-semantic-releases/README.md

 This example is highly specific to JavaScript module projects.
 It assumes a registry of published artifacts with valid semantic version numbers, where the next published snapshot should have a version number following the existing series.

-> This process was inspired by the release pipelines of <https://github.com/mikro-orm/mikro-orm>.
+> :information_source: This process was inspired by the release pipelines of <https://github.com/mikro-orm/mikro-orm>.

 ```yml
 jobs: